MorsGames/wTimer/README.md

 ## License
-This library is licensed under **MPL 2.0**.
-You can learn more about it [here](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).
+The main script for the library (the "scr_wtimer.gml" file) is licensed under **MPL 2.0**.
+You can learn more about it [here](https://www.mozilla.org/en-US/MPL/2.0/FAQ/), with Q8 being the most relevant part for most game developers.
+The rest of the repository is licensed under public domain.

-If you want to use this library under a different license, get in contact with me.
+If you want to use this library under a different license, please get in contact with me.

 ## Changelog
 v2.1.3 (31/03/2022):
 - Fixed a bug with persistent timers getting caught in a loop at room end ([#2](/../../issues/2))
 - Touched up the internal documentation to work better with the upcoming smart autocompletion feature of GameMaker.
+- Moved around the "timer_system_update" call in the controller object.

 v2.1.2 (09/11/2021):
 - Rebranded the library.